dsteph007/dsteph007/README.md

 - I’m looking forward to share Ideas, knowledge gap among experts in Data Science around the world.
 - Ask me about Data collection, cleaning,analyzing,visualization and presentation of Data.

-- How to reach Me: www.linkedin.com/in/
+- How to reach Me: www.linkedin.com/in/DavidStephenTheDataAnalyst
-david-stephen-data-analyst